Girl Scouts help famous Cripple Creek Donkeys

-(CRIPPLE CREEK, Colo.) — A Falcon Girl Scouts troop got to visit the famous donkeys in Cripple Creek after they donated 500 dollars of their cookie money towards their care and maintenance on Sunday, Nov.
+(CRIPPLE CREEK, Colo.) — A Falcon Girl Scouts troop got to visit the famous donkeys in Cripple Creek after they donated $500 of their cookie money toward their care and maintenance on Sunday, Nov.
 5.

 Before everyone’s favorite cookie season, Girl Scouts pick a community service project they want to participate in.

-The 93rd annual Donkey Derby Day this year had around 20 thousand people in attendance, and the Troop was recognized by participating in the parade.
+The 93rd Annual Donkey Derby Days this year had around 20,000 people in attendance, and the Troop was recognized for participating in the parade.